 What is the GAPS Diet?

 Loaded question.
 GAPS stands for Gut and Psychology Syndrome, or Gut and Physiology Syndrome.
-Because when modern life damages your gut, your mind and your body is at stake.
+Because when modern life damages your gut, your mind and your body are at stake.

 The Link Between Your Gut and Your Overall Health

 And your immune system is STRONG, but the reality is, when this mechanism happens every single time you eat, your defenses wear down.
 These undigested, harmful constituents overburden every single one of your detox pathways.
 Then, the additional toxins in your environment -in the cleaning or body products you use, the food you eat, and the clothes you wear- accumulate in your body.
 Your liver is too busy to neutralize them.
 If you are healthy, your body can protect itself against this onslaught of daily chemicals, but if your body is overburdened, it cannot.

 So you become more toxic, more ill.
 And when you have a leaky gut lining, you have a leaky brain lining as well.
 It’s just the nature of systemic inflammation.
 So the copious amount of toxins in your blood from your gut leak into your brain.
 This brain toxicity manifests into depression, anxiety, bipolar disorder, schizophrenia, OCD, ADD, ADHD, seizures, Aspergers, Autism, and/or developmental delays.
 This mechanism also exacerbates PTSD symptoms.

 You can read my post on how your damaged gut produces autoimmune disease, pain, food sensitivities, and allergies here.
 The writing is on the wall.
 Modern day life is not easy on our bodies.

 So the Modern World Damaged My Gut, Now What?

 On the GAPS Nutritional Protocol, you eat in a way that restores the integrity of your intestinal lining.
 You mimic the traditional ways that your ancestors ate.
 However, this protocol also takes out some complicated-to-digest foods due to their molecular structure, such as complex starches.
 When your gut lining is healed, you can add these traditional starches back into your diet.